Classic 3 Day Event FAQs

-Q: In reading the schedule, I am trying to decide whether to arrive Wednesday or Thursday?
+Q: In reading the schedule, I am trying to decide whether to arrive Wednesday or early Thursday?

-Q: It says that the horse inspection demo is from 9:30-10:30 on Thursday.
+Q: The tentative schedule says that the horse inspection demo is scheduled Thursday morning.
 But does that timeframe also include the actual inspection?

-A: The discussion, demo and practice session for the horse inspection is Wednesday morning.
-The formal Horse Inspection is Wednesday afternoon starting at noon.
+A: The discussion, demo and practice session for the horse inspection is Thursday morning.
+The formal Horse Inspection follows the practice.